-- (1) The terms term "animals" and "dumb animals" include every useful living creature.includes every living vertebrate in the classes Amphibia, Reptilia, Aves, and Mammalia except human beings. - (2) The terms "cruelty" and "cruel treatment" include every act, omission, or neglect whereby unjustifiable physical pain, suffering, or death is caused or permitted; but these terms shall not be construed to include lawful taking of animals under the jurisdiction and regulation of the Wildlife Resources Commission, lawful activities sponsored by agencies conducting biomedical research or training, lawful activities for sport, the production of livestock or poultry, or the lawful destruction of any animal for the purpose of protecting such livestock or poultry. permitted. - (3) The term "person" includes any persons, firm or corporation, including any nonprofit corporation, such as a society for the prevention of cruelty to animals.
+- The terms term animals and dumb animals include every useful (1)living creature. includes every living vertebrate in the classes Amphibia, Reptilia, Aves, and Mammalia except human beings. - (2) The terms 'cruelty' and 'cruel treatment' include every act, omission, or neglect whereby unjustifiable physical pain, suffering, or death is caused or permitted; but these terms shall not be construed to include lawful taking of animals under the jurisdiction and regulation of the Wildlife Resources Commission, lawful activities sponsored by agencies conducting biomedical research or training, lawful activities for sport, the production of livestock or poultry, or the lawful destruction of any animal for the purpose of protecting such livestock or poultry. permitted. - The term 'person' has the same meaning as in G.S.
+12-3. includes any (3) persons, firm or corporation, including any nonprofit corporation, such as a society for the prevention of cruelty to animals.